 Rather than being one fixed group, RSCM Voices (South) draws from a pool of auditioned members for each of its musical commitments.
 The choir may sing as a full mixed choir, men, upper voices or as a chamber choir.
 Configuration of the choir for each of its performance opportunities may be dictated by availability, venue and so forth.

 Events generally take place on Saturdays and during holidays.

-All adult singers must first comply with the RSCM’s Safeguarding procedures.
+All singers must first comply with the RSCM’s Safeguarding procedures.